 - Bake for 20 minutes, until pastry is golden brown.
 Serve warm.

 - Tart apples work great in this apple dessert, try granny smith or fuji.

-- If using a very firm apple, you may need to increase the cooking time.
+- If using a very firm apple, or your apple is very large, you may need to increase the cooking time.
 Test the apples with a fork.

 - If the pastry is getting too brown and the apples are not soft yet, cover with tinfoil for the remaining baking time.